Coldcard/firmware/docs/pin-entry.md

 Do not continue to enter more digits of your real PIN!

-4) If you want to proceed, and you have a secondary wallet enabled, press (2) to select the secondary wallet, otherwise, just press checkmark to continue for primary wallet (1).
+4) If you want to proceed, and you have a secondary wallet enabled, press (2) to select the secondary wallet, otherwise, just press OK to continue for primary wallet (1).

-5) Then enter the remaining digits of the PIN.
-Press checkmark.
+5) Then enter the remaining digits of the PIN (between 2 and 6 digits).
+Press OK.

 6) Is it the user-defined "brick me" PIN?
 If so, it's used to wipe the secure element and **irreversibly brick** the Coldcard immediately.
 There is no